open-mmlab/mmdetection3d/docs/en/tutorials/backends_support.md

 # Tutorial 7: Backends Support

-We support different file client backends: Disk, Ceph and IMDB, etc. Here is an example of Ceph loading and saving modification in config.
+We support different file client backends: Disk, Ceph and LMDB, etc. Here is an example of how to modify configs for Ceph-based data loading and saving.

 ## Load data and annotations from Ceph

-We support load data and generated annotation info files (pkl and json) from Ceph:
+We support loading data and generated annotation info files (pkl and json) from Ceph:

 ```python
 # set file client backends as Ceph